srvaroa/repocket/README.md

   default value.

 - `OUTPUT_DIR` is the directory where all files with downloaded articles will be stored.
-The directory *must* exist.
 The default value is ./repocket

 For example